About the Legal Advice & Counseling program

 How to contact us

-The best way to contact us is by filling out the online Intake Form.
+The best way to contact us is by filling out one of our online intake forms.

 I feel like these ladies were there by her side through everything — how they worked with her and how they fought for her, how they were there and they never gave up.
 They’re so dedicated to what they do, and they don’t give up.
 They fight.Flor, mother of ERA high school student client